 - The Skyline Trail is very busy, and the campsites are booked right away.
 Easy to see why.
 A world-famous trail in good condition.
 An experienced hiker with a light back could hike the Skyline Trail (44 k / 27 mi) in a long day esp. with all the daylight found during the Canadian Summer.

 - The Rockwall Trail is the other place where finding a camping spot is apparently difficult.
 However, a fire closure blocked that access for me.
 I can’t comment too much on those particular logistics.
-Allegedly dispersed camping is available on the BC side per the app guidebook text.
+Allegedly dispersed camping is available on the BC side around Wolverine Pass (about half-way through) per the app guidebook text.
 But, again, I don’t know from personal experience and can’t comment.

 Pace and Trip Planning